 Create content that is 10 times better than your competition.
-This will distinguish yourself as a leader in your niche.
+This will distinguish you as a leader in your niche.

 4. Set a Writing Schedule and Stick to It

-To gain more exposure to your content, you might have to be prolific.
+You might have to be prolific to gain more exposure to your content.
 Visitors will get used to the consistency in your writing schedule when visiting your website.